A printer friendly version of DARE overview (pdf) is available.

 Applications are sought from Stanford doctoral students from all fields, departments and programs.

-The application deadline for the sixth cohort is April 1, 2013.
+The application deadline for the seventh cohort is March 31, 2014.
 All materials, including letter of support and assessment from the primary advisor, must be submitted electronically.

 Prospective applicants are encouraged to attend one of the one-hour-long sessions to learn about: